TREC-RAG/trec-rag.github.io/docs/_posts/2024-04-18-2024-task-descriptions.md

 ### Input Format (Segments)

-MS MARCO v2.1 segment collection as JSONL: <`msmarco_v2.1_doc_segmented_XX.json.gz`>, each document is present in the JSON format on each line.
-The fields present for each document are:
+MS MARCO v2.1 segment collection as JSONL: <`msmarco_v2.1_doc_segmented_XX.json.gz`>, each segment is present in the JSON format on each line.
+The fields present are:
 - docid (string): The segment ID for the MS MARCO v2.1 segment (Note: ID before "#" is the mapped document ID)
 - url (string): The url of the segment available on the webpage (same as the document)
 - title (string): The title of the segment or chunk (same as the document)